 Intimate care includes any tasks that involve the dressing and undressing, washing including intimate parts, helping someone use the toilet, changing nappies or carrying out a procedure that requires direct or indirect contact to an intimate personal area.

-Staff administering intimate care are required to record this using the agreed protocols laid out in our intimate care policy (Please see School Website for this)
+Staff administering intimate care are required to record this using the agreed protocols laid out in our intimate care policy.